whitebelyash/Clans/README.md

 Also an attempt to copy VanillaCraft (an old russian server which is closed for now) clans.
 VCClans was itself inspired by another plugin (i guess), which is feature-bloated IMHO

+Don't expect this to be completed any time soon - im doing this just for fun.
+Dont' expect high quality code, comments, commit names and other things - this is my personal project, not some enterprise-level product.

 ## why

 coz i didn't find anything similar to VanillaCraft clans plugin.